Jack Harlow: 2018–2020: Generation Now Records, Loose, and Confetti

 After moving to Atlanta, Harlow worked at the Chick-fil-A in the Georgia State University cafeteria to supplement his income.
 A month after working at the cafeteria he was introduced to DJ Drama at Mean Street Studio.

 In August 2018, it was announced that Harlow had signed to DJ Drama and Don Cannon's Generation Now record label, in conjunction with Atlantic Records.
 He also released a video for his single "Sundown" on the day of the announcement.
 On August 17, Harlow released his major label debut mixtape, Loose.
 The album featured guest verses from CyHi the Prynce, K Camp, 2forWoyne, and Taylor.
 In November 2018, Harlow embarked on a North American tour in support of Loose which ended in December.
 That month, he also released a video for the song "PickYourPhoneUp", featuring K Camp.
 Loose was nominated for Best Mixtape at the 2019 BET Hip Hop Awards.
 On August 21, 2019, Harlow released the single "Thru the Night" featuring fellow Louisville native Bryson Tiller.
 He then released the 12-track mixtape Confetti, which features Tiller, 2forWoyne and EST Gee.
+On September 19, 2019, Harlow released the single "Heavy Hitter," a tribute to Louisville attorney and internet personality Darryl Isaacs.